JTC191/food-delivery-app/README.md

 # Food Delivery Web App

-A full-stack food delivery platform built for IFN582 (Web Computing) at QUT.
+A full-stack food delivery platform built for IFN582 (Rapid Web Development) at QUT.
 It simulates a real-world online ordering system, complete with user accounts, restaurant listings, cart functionality, and admin features.